zemclauchlan/Holocron/WebDev/2-Digital-Applications/DigitalApplications-Flask.md

 N/A
 ### Week 15
  ![[semesterCalendarS2#School Events - Week 15]]
+**Assessment Week**
+This assessment task is a **live** interview.
+This will be done via Google Meet.

+You will be assigned a 10min time slot for this week where you will have a one-to-one interview as your assessment.
+Your interview and any documentation you bring to the interview will be assessed.
+You will be given your assessment/topic Monday morning.
+The task will be due Friday 11:59pm.
+Worth 25%.
+The task will be posted to Google Classroom, as per normal.
 #### Class Tasks
  - [ ] Prepare for Interview
  - [ ] Assessment 3 - Interview Week